ericclack/tkgamelib/bigbang/jet_pack.md

 Done:
 - Aliens appear at RHS of screen too
 - Introduce bugs or remove features
+- Print score to console so can record on chart

 Bugs to fix at BigBang:
 - Platforms in the wrong place  (160,200, 700,250),